How To Prep Your Property For The Winter Season

 Dodge the Draught

 Do you feel the breeze?
 On a cold winter’s day – that is most decidedly not a good thing.
-Now is the time to seal those windows and doors to keep the cold air out and the warm air in (this has the reverse effect in the summertime).
+Now is the time to seal those windows and doors to keep the cold air outside and the warm air inside (this has the reverse effect in the summertime).
 In addition to the windows and doors, check around vents as well.
 If there are any cracks in the caulking- that is a sign that it should be replaced.
-Choose rubber caulking; it’s the most durable and weather resistant and mimics the natural expansion and contraction caused by changes in temperature.
-Also consider replacing the weather-stripping and seals around the doors.
+Choose rubber caulking; it’s the most durable and weather-resistant and mimics the natural expansion and contraction caused by changes in temperature.
+Also, consider replacing the weather-stripping and seals around the doors.

 Insulate Your Attic